 This isn’t surprising for any of us living in China.
 Gambling is everywhere.
 The state lottery has outlets all over the place while people routinely host social games at home.
 Criminal groups operate full-fledged underground casinos and clandestine Chinese betting sites.
 It doesn’t require much of an effort to find some sort of game in your neighborhood.

-Out of all the forms of gambling available in China, I would have to say foreign gaming sites offer the best value and greatest degree of safety.
+Out of all the forms of gambling available in China, I would have to say foreign gamlbing sites offer the best value and greatest degree of safety.
 The Chinese lottery has terrible odds and is subject to high taxation.
 Underground casinos are fraught with danger and a lack of regulation.
 Foreign websites, on the other hand, offer the great combination of safety, convenience and value.

-Is it Legal to Bet Online in China?
+Is it Online Betting in China Legal?

-No. Chinese law prohibits all forms of gambling.
+No. Chinese law prohibits all forms of online gambling.
 Having said that, the risk of getting in trouble is low.
 Millions of Chinese citizens have been gambling online for years without any problems.
 In theory, the authorities could arrest you if they caught you placing bets over the internet.
 The risk is there, but it’s quite low.

 Police forces in China tend to focus their efforts on breaking up underground gambling rings run by criminal groups inside China.
 Those are much juicier and easier-to-prosecute targets.
 If you’re just one person sitting at home placing bets on a gaming site based out of the Philippines, you have little to worry about.